anshultiwari95/anshultiwari95/README.md

 # 👋 Hi, I'm Anshul Tiwari

-Frontend Engineer building at the intersection of **AI × Web3**, focused on turning complex decentralized infrastructure into usable products.
+Frontend Engineer building at the intersection of **AI × Web3**, focused on turning complex decentralized infrastructure into intuitive, usable products.

 ---

 ## 🚀 My Journey

-I started my career as an Industrial Engineer at TDK, leading a 25-member production team working on Samsung & Vivo battery manufacturing lines.
-My work focused on process optimization, manpower efficiency (MOST), and production scaling.

-Seeing AI being applied in industrial systems sparked my curiosity about intelligent software systems.
+My journey into tech started with curiosity about intelligent systems and how software can reshape industries.

-That curiosity led me into full-stack development, and eventually into Web3 — where decentralization, data ownership, and trustless systems completely changed how I think about technology.
+I transitioned into full-stack development and gradually moved into the Web3 ecosystem — where decentralization, data ownership, and trustless architecture completely changed how I think about building products.

+Today, I focus on designing and developing applications that bridge **AI systems with decentralized infrastructure**.

 ---